 14.3.d.4.
-Annual leave accrued by part-time employees shall be computed in proportion to normal hours worked and/or hours of paid sick and/or annual leave during the pay period based on the proper length of service category.
+Annual leave accrued by part-time permanent employees shall be computed in proportion to normal hours worked and/or hours of paid sick and/or annual leave during the pay period based on the proper length of service category.

 14.3.e.
-Minimum Charge. -- The minimum charge against annual leave shall be one quarter $(\frac{1}{4})$ hour.
+Minimum Charge. -- The minimum charge against annual leave shall be one-quarter (1⁄4) hour.
 Additional leave shall be in multiples of a quarter hour.
+Provided, that annual leave may be calculated in lesser denominations when being exhausted prior to leave of absence without pay.